htw-tech/cecar_technology/ros2_ws/src/node-configuration_example/README.md

 ```

 This launch file configures the Node interfaces and names before starting.
 It uses *LaunchArguments* to enable parameterization of the launch file from the command line.
 There are two *LaunchArguments*: *'ns'* for the namespace to start the two nodes in and *'topic_name'* for the topic the Nodes use to communicate.
 Furthermore a launch file can be changed without the need for a rebuild of the package.
-You just need to source the ROS2 workspace again (*soure install/setup.bash*).
+You just need to source the ROS2 workspace again (`. install/setup.bash`).

-The launch file starts both nodes an can be called from the command line.
-The *LaunchArgument* for the namespace is mandatory, since the use of multiple CeCars requires running their Nodes in different namespaces.
+The launch file starts both nodes and can be called from the command line.
+The *LaunchArgument* for the namespace is mandatory (no `defaul_value` is given for the *launchArgument* in the launch file), since the use of multiple CeCars requires running their Nodes in different namespaces.

 The basic way to start the launch file is:
+(**in a new terminal or after changing the launch file always source the workspace first:** `. install/setup.bash`)

 ```shell
 ros2 launch node-configuration_example demo.launch.py ns:="noah"
 ```
-This starts both Nodes in the namespace */noah*.
+This starts both Nodes in the namespace `/noah`.
 The resulting rosgraph is shown below:

 ![Rosgraph configured 1](./documentation/rosgraph_configured1.png)